ReddyPrashanth/ReddyPrashanth.github.io/README.md

 ### NUANCE

-The project entails migration from legacy java application to latest spring boot application for batch processing.
+The project entails migration of legacy java application to latest spring boot application for batch processing.
 This also includes migration of databases from Oracle to NoSQL database MongoDB.
 This is a daily data injection to MongoDB from a REST application.

 **Technology Stack**